sttoracle/ORACASB/README.md

 ### Exercise:

-#### STEP 1: Pre-configure your assigned Salesforce Developer Account for this exercise by configuring an insecure password policy in Salesforce :
+#### STEP 1: Prepare your assigned Salesforce Developer Account for this exercise by configuring an insecure password policy in Salesforce :

 Sign into your Salesforce account at https://login.salesforce.com and navigate to the "*Setup*" menu.